|CLICK HERE for information on +Pass transportation for our students.

 In compliance with Colorado law, an immunization record signed by a doctor must be filed before school starts.

-If your child requires medication during school hours, bring a completed (by your child’s doctor) Student Medication Request Release Agreement and the unopened, labeled medication to the main office where it will be stored and dispensed.
+If your child requires medication during school hours, bring a completed (by your child’s doctor) Student Medication Request Release Agreement and the unopened, labeled medication to the main office (Health Office) where it will be stored and dispensed.
 Only school personnel may dispense medicine with the proper DPS Medication form signed by your physician along with an unopened, labeled Rx.

 Please be sure to alert the school office if your emergency phone numbers change.